rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 With this simple change, we went from 60R, 30W per thread to 31R, 1W.
 You might think that it is such an obvious thing to avoid that it is not even worth talking about it.
 But I disagree !
 Often, when first porting to Kokkos, in a time limited environment, we simply replace the e.g. `std::vector` by `Kokkos::View` in the kernel body, check functionality and move onto the next kernel, resulting in this issue hindering performance.
 Moreover, for more very long, intricate kernels with many Views, spotting and   removing redundant memory accesses is quite tedious.
 Try for e.g. [this one](https://github.com/cea-trust-platform/trust-code/blob/509d09ae94bc5189131c6f160f1d42f6024cfa98/src/VEF/Operateurs/Op_Conv/Op_Conv_VEF_Face.cpp#L473).
 #### Profiler diagnosis
 Let's look into the profiler report for the first sample code (Download it and load it in `ncu-ui` !
-This works even if you don't have a Nvidia GPU), [sample-1.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-1.ncu-rep).
+This works even if you do not have a Nvidia GPU), [sample-1.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-1.ncu-rep).
 First, let's look at the GPU SOL section:
 ![alt text](image-1.png)
-**Figure 2:** GPU SOL section of [sample-1.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-1.ncu-rep).
+**Figure 2:** GPU SOL section of [sample-1.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-1.ncu-rep).

 We can see that the memory is heavily used.
 This begs the question, are we using it effectively ?
 Let's go to the memory workload analysis and dissect some elements
 ![alt text](image-3.png)
-**Figure 3:** Memory workload analysis of [sample-1.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-1.ncu-rep).
+**Figure 3:** Memory workload analysis of [sample-1.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-1.ncu-rep).

 - Memory Throughput [Gbyte/s] 308.75
     - This is much lower than my GPU's bandwidth of 960.0.
 Since we saw in the SOL section that we are memory bound, this means that the performance limiter is the caches.